ejwang8/telecom-churn-risk-ranking/README.md

    to point to your local file.
 3) Run all cells.

-> Tip: For portability, you can replace the literal path with a relative path like `data/input.xlsx`
-> (and keep real data out of git), or read from an environment variable (see code comment in the notebook).

 ---

 ## Data schema (neutral)
-> Column names listed for clarity; descriptions are generic and not copied from any third-party materials.
+> Column names listed for clarity with generic descriptions.

 ### Demographics